joechiu/clock/README.md

 ## Code

 The widget written by Python 3.6.2 in Ubuntu 16.04 and Windows 7.
-The code are lite and compacted, easy to update and maintain by your own.
+The codes are lite and compacted, easy to update and maintain by your own.

 ## Prerequisition Installation